jessk-msft/VsSetupInfo/README.md

 # VsSetupInfo
 Command line application to show Visual Studio installation information.
 Prints details for installed Visual Studio locations and packages.
-This is somewhat similar to the `vswhere.exe` tool.
+It also includes details of installed components and user extensions.
+This is somewhat similar to the [vswhere](https://github.com/microsoft/vswhere) tool.

 # Example Output
 ```